Risks of New LLMs:

 -

-- Explanation: Custom-built models might pose unforeseen integration challenges.
+Complex integration with other systems. - Explanation: Custom-built models might pose unforeseen integration challenges.

 - Example: A travel agency's bespoke LLM might not interface smoothly with global flight booking systems.